stanford-futuredata/FAST/docs/setup_linux.md

 ### Fingerprint

-Parameters for each station is under `parameters/fingerprint/`.
+Parameters for each station are under `parameters/fingerprint/`.
 To fingerprint all stations and generate the global index, you can call the wrapper script (Python):

 ```
 ~/FAST$ python run_fp.py -c config.json